ojasvsingh71/Web-Notes/README.md

-# 📘 React Notes
+# 📘 Notes

-A personal collection of React notes, examples, and snippets covering core concepts, advanced patterns, and best practices.
+A personal collection of notes, examples, and snippets covering core concepts, advanced patterns, and best practices.

 ## 📝 Usage

 You can:
 - Read through the Markdown notes for learning or revision
 - Copy-paste code examples into your own sandbox projects
-- Use this repo as a quick reference for React basics
+- Use this repo as a quick reference for basics

 ## 🧑‍💻 Contribute